GiantCowFilms/blend-exchange-1/README.md

 #Blend Exchange
-Follow @mhsjlw on a journey to fix @GiantCowFilms' Node.js version of Blend Exchange!
-Now featuring actual database administration!
+Follow @mhsjlw on a journey to re-start (the discared version) of @GiantCowFilms' Node.js version of Blend Exchange!

 ##Contribute
 If you wish to contribute pull requests are welcome!
 However please do not change any graphics files!